sabman/aicasts.com/e2eml.school/211. Decision Trees with Python and Pandas/README.md

 ## Data

 The data that might solve this problem is historic records of train trips.

+i.e what time the trains leave destination station and what time they arrive at departure station.